scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Attempt to counter the flow of magic, stopping a spell before it can be cast.
-As a reaction, make a spellcasting roll against the cast spells spellcasting roll.
-On success the spell is countered and has no effect.
+Attempt to counter a creatures flow of magic, stopping a spell before it can be cast.
+As a reaction, make a spellcasting roll against the caster's spellcasting roll, adding a success to your roll for every point of mana spent above the target spell or adding a failure for every point of mana spent below the target spell.
+On success the target spell has no effect.

-Add a normal die for every level cast above 3rd.

 ___
 #### Far Sight